Make your money work harder

 Some banks also split the payment, paying part of the incentive soon after you switch and the rest at a later date.

-The CASS service has made switching banks easier than ever and you can do it in just a few simple steps.
+CASS has made switching banks easier than ever, and you can do it in just a few simple steps.

 During the process, your new bank will update you on how it’s progressing.
-The CASS service also covers you for any charges or missed interest you face if anything goes wrong.
+CASS also covers you for any charges or missed interest you face if anything goes wrong.

 Join Which?
 MoneyBefore making the switch, it’s worth doing your research to make sure the new bank and account are the right fit for you.